ImaginaryInfinity/squiid-calculator/docs/engine.md

 The quit command can be used to exit the server.

+The `handle_data` file is an abstraction which allows the calculator to be run without NNG if wanted.
+This could be useful in certain cases such as WebAssembly where we can't use IPC to communicate between the frontend and backend.
+If you would like to disable NNG, just include squiid engine without any default features in your Rust project.
+The `ipc` feature is what adds IPC support.
+When you are not using the included `start_server` function, you will need to maintain engine state and communication between client and server yourself, which shouldn't be too difficult.
+Check `lib.rs` for an example on how to do that.

 Overall, this code provides the core functionality for a command-line calculator server.
 It can be used as a library in other programs (as a Rust library or as a shared object file) or as a standalone calculator server.

 ## Internal files